parpalak/rose/README.md

 composer require s2/rose
 ```

-If you do not use composer, download an archive, unpack it somewhere and ensure including php-files from src/ directory based on a PSR-0/4 scheme.
+If you do not use composer, download the archive, unpack it somewhere and ensure including php-files from src/ directory based on a PSR-0/4 scheme.
 Though you really should use composer.

 ## Usage
-### Preparing storage
+### Preparing Storage
 The index can be stored in a database or in a file.
-Storage is an abstraction layer that hides implementation details.
+The storage is an abstraction layer that hides implementation details.
 In most cases you gonna need a database storage `PdoStorage`.

 Both indexing and searching require the storage.